aws-solutions/maintaining-personalized-experiences-with-machine-learning/source/cdk_solution_helper_py/README.md

 import logging
 from pathlib import Path

-from aws_cdk import core
-from aws_cdk.core import CfnParameter, Construct
+from aws_cdk import CfnParameter, App from constructs import Construct

 from aws_solutions.cdk import CDKSolution from aws_solutions.cdk.stack import SolutionStack from aws_solutions.cdk.aws_lambda.python.function import SolutionsPythonFunction

 # The solution helper build script expects this logger to be used
 logger = logging.getLogger("cdk-helper")